 During your mandatory advising session you will expect to have your Certified Advisor review your Alamo GPS, verify your major and catalog year, complete any necessary forms and paperwork, and complete an application for graduation.

-It is important you update your mailing address in your ACES account as diplomas are usually sent to the address we have in our system.
+It is important you update your mailing address in your ACES account as diplomas are sent to the address you have listed.

 Other Questions You May Have